photonZfeed/DirectIrradiationModule/doc/source/tutorial.rst

 Simulating Irradiance for a Single Configuration
 -------------------------------------------------

 The :class:`~geometric_model.GeometricModel` takes the grid and LED objects and computes the irradiance distribution at each grid point.
-The result is a 2-D array of irradiance values (W m\ :sup:`-2`) that can be visualised immediately.
+The result is a 2-D array of irradiance values (W m\ :sup:`-2`) that can be visualized immediately.

 .. code-block:: python